haykam821/Onebot/README.md

 * `esrever` for string reversal
 * `replaceall` for replacement of all string instances without regular expressions

+You can use this single command to install every Node.js module in the above list.

+    npm install js-yaml discord.io fs path include-all jsdom node-notifier esrever replaceall

 Additional modules may be needed for nonbundled plugins; please consult the developer's website for more information.